Breaking the Link

 You can help create next steps for K-12 education in Charlotte-Mecklenburg!

-A major focus of Charlotte-Mecklenburg School's new plan will be breaking the link between poverty and academic achievement to close gaps and reach educational equity in our community.
+A major focus of the CMS strategic plan is breaking the link between poverty and academic achievement in order to close gaps and reach educational equity in our community.

 The economic-mobility study's findings sparked alarm and resulted in the formation of an Opportunity Task Force which issued a report in March 2017.
 That report included a set of broad findings and recommendations.
 The Opportunity Task Force emphasized that it is the community's collective responsibility to create paths to prosperity.
 Schools and school districts have an important role to play in building pathways to prosperity but they cannot do this work alone.